anupritawayangankar/electron-react-demo/README.md

 # electron-react-tutorial

-This project is a learning resource designed to show how Electron, React, and webpack and Routing can work together.
+This project is a learning resource designed to show how Electron, Reactjs, and webpack and Routing can work together.
+Small example which includes use of DataTable and Modal-Popups.

 ### Instructions to run project